Islay Accommodation

 B&B Islay

 A bed and breakfast Islay option is better suited to some people.
-Bed and breakfast will set you up for the day ahead, exploring the Isle of Islay (and perhaps to go in search of whisky).
-Bed and breakfast can also leave you free to dine out or eat indoors when you return (perhaps opting for a takeaway).
-The isle of Islay has some marvellous options to choose from.
+A bed and breakfast will set you up for the day ahead, exploring the Isle of Islay (and perhaps going in search of whisky).
+Bed and breakfasts can also leave you free to dine out or eat indoors when you return (or opt for a takeaway).
+The Isle of Islay has some marvellous options to choose from.

 It’s a good idea to note the position of the B&B you are thinking of booking.
 It means you can work out whether that Islay accommodation option gives you easy access to shops and restaurants for eating out during the day and evening.
-Many do, but don’t take this for granted.
-A little planning goes a long way when you choose the bed and breakfast option for your isle of Islay accommodation.
+A little planning goes a long way when you choose the bed and breakfast option for your Isle of Islay accommodation.

 Tarbert House B&B